roosemberth/karuiwm/README.md

 	make uninstall

-as root will remove stwm from your system.
-Alternatively, you may simply delete the <code>stwm</code> binary from <code>/usr/local/bin</code> (or where ever you installed it to).
+as root will remove karuiwm from your system.
+Alternatively, you may simply delete the <code>karuiwm</code> binary from <code>/usr/local/bin</code> (or where ever you installed it to).

 run